Truth1984/thread_pool/README.md

 1. Auto configured

-2. Lazy initialze threads in thread pool
+2. Lazy initialize threads in thread pool

 3. can use `console.log` inside thread function